chikamichi/jquery.circular/README.md

 Whether to pause the carousel when hovered.

-It binds of the container.
+It binds to the container.
 To implement custom behavior, bind to whatever you'd like using the `pause()` and `resume()` functions from the API.

 *Default:* `false`